 Special Education placements in the Delaware Valley School District include both resource rooms and inclusion; the district provides programs such as Autistic Support, Life Skills Support, and Learning Support.
 The district also provides speech and language therapy and employs psychologists and social workers.
 A behavioral therapist works with students in emotional support classes.
 In addition to the credits required for graduation, all students must complete a research project and a project that incorporates technology tools; they must also demonstrate standards-based achievement in the following areas: Reading, Writing, Speaking and Listening; Mathematics; Science and Technology; Environment and Ecology; Civics and Government; Economics, Geography, and History; Arts and Humanities; Career Education and Work; Health, Safety and Physical Education; Family and Consumer Science.
 All students with individualized education plans complete the graduation requirements as listed in the IEP.
 For a more detailed description of Delaware Valley's academic programs, please see the district's course description guide.
 This guide is updated annually and is available to students, parents and the general public on the DVSD web site, in the high school guidance department and in the district office.

 The Delaware Valley School District has always been committed to the effective and appropriate use of technology.
 At every educational level, students, teachers and administrators have available to them the latest in assessment, instruction, and research applications.
-All secondary core content classrooms are equipped with interactive whiteboards, as are many elementary classrooms.
-All computers have high speed Internet access, and students are able to make use of technology in their classrooms, in labs and libraries, in the high school media center, or by utilizing laptop computers, Chromebooks and iPads from mobile labs.
-The district is in the vanguard of schools using technology programs such as online learning, videoconferencing, Internet 2, and PowerSchool Parent Portal, a home-to-school communication tool.
+Classrooms, libraries and computer labs are equipped with interactive whiteboards.
+All computers have high speed Internet access.
+A high speed Wide Area Network (WAN) is in place connecting all buildings and campuses.
+Students and teachers are able to make use of technology in their classrooms, in labs and libraries, in the high school media center, or by utilizing laptop computers, and Chromebooks and iPads from mobile labs.
+WiFi is available district wide.
+The district is in the vanguard of schools using technology programs such as online learning, videoconferencing, Internet 2, data mining reporting and warehouse tools, and PowerSchool Parent Portal, a home-to-school communication tool.